Tips & HacksBasic Tips To Ensure Online Safety

 The best thing to do is to lock down all that info that could be used as answers to security questions.

-Linked to this is the need to check your privacy settings on every social media platform that you use.
+Linked to this is the need to check your privacy settings on every social media platform you use.
 Most accounts will have security settings that can be accessed to tighten how much or how little is visible publicly.

 Be Careful Who You Meet Online